anwesha711/Lifty/README.md

 7. Live Data Streaming (Advanced)
 Use Kafka for live location or notification streaming.
 Redis for quick state access (recent rides, drivers nearby).

+8. Add JWT and other Security measures.
+Add Payment method like Stripe.